Changissnz/selfinterest/README.md

 and the human being's mortality.
 The human being's capabilities and accomplishments are entirely dismissed from this attribute.
 There is no image other than the human being's physical appearance that is projected.
-The clothing that a human being wears is expression for some objective, such as warmth and status, and so, is not a point of the from-oneself attribute.
+The clothing that a human being wears is expression for some objective, such as warmth or status, and so, is not of the from-oneself attribute.
 This attribute is one in the semblance of humility, unlike the attributes of the as-is and what-is.
 Due to this truth, human beings of status seldom speak and act solely for the expression of their from-oneself attribute,